-Corporate governance relates to the activities of the Company's board of directors who are elected by and are accountable to the shareholders, and takes into account the role of management who are employed by the Manager and charged with the ongoing management of the Company.
+Corporate governance relates to the activities of the Company's board of directors who are elected by and are accountable to the shareholders, and takes into account the role of management who are employed by Brookfield Real Estate Services Manager Limited (the “Manager”) and charged with the ongoing management of the Company.

 Brookfield Real Estate Services Inc.’s Board of Directors encourages sound corporate governance practices that are designed to promote the well-being and ongoing development of the Company, while having the Company’s best interests as its number one objective.

 The Board is of the view that the Company's corporate governance policies and practices are comprehensive and consistent with the guidelines for improved corporate governance in Canada as adopted by Canadian Securities Administrators.
 The Company continues to assess its governance practices and disclosure in relation to evolving Canadian and U.S. guidelines.

 The Company’s governance policy includes charters for the Board and for its Standing Committees, the Audit and Governance Committees.
 The Board believes that Board Committees assist the effective functioning of the Company’s Board of Directors and help ensure that the views of Independent Directors are effectively represented.
 Only Independent Directors sit on the Board’s Committees.